F0XA1T/F0XA1T/README.md

-## I'm currently a CS freshman at Bilkent University
+## Currently a CS freshman at Bilkent University